chrischow/dataandstuff/drafts/2020-09-05-deep-learning-for-aircraft-recognition.md

 ## The First Model
 I started with an extremely simple model: 4 convolutional blocks each with one convolutional layer and one max pooling layer with batch normalisation after, and a fully-connected (FC) layer with 32 nodes.
 My key considerations were:

-1. **Start Small.** I don't have a top end GPU, so I had to be prudent with the size and complexity of the model.
+1. **Start Small.** I don't have a top-end GPU, so I had to be prudent with the size and complexity of the model.
 I also wanted the most parsimonious model possible.
-2. **Experiment.** To figure out best practices in testing models, there is no shortcut - you need experience in tweaking your model, interpreting the results, and making further adjustments.
+2. **Opportunity to Experiment with Parameters.** To figure out best practices in testing models, there is no shortcut - you need experience in tweaking your model, interpreting the results, and making further adjustments.

 I used the following settings: